-Click to view a short video on how to add charges and payments to the patient's account.
-The video reviews both how you would do this inside an encounter note and, for non-visit related charges, directly to the patient's billing block.
-If you are using integrated merchant services through Cerbo, you will be able to process the credit card payment when adding the payment to the patient's acocunt.
+Charges and payments can be applied to the patient's account both from inside an encounter note and, for non-visit related charges, directly to the patient's billing block.
+Enable an integrated merchant service to process credit card payments in Cerbo.

 In the Add Payment window, manually enter the Payment Amount or check the "check to pay in full" box to have the system calculate the total amount due and fully allocate the payment (and any available credits) to unpaid charges in the note.

-Allocate payments or credits among unpaid charges by checking the boxes beside the charges you would like to pay.
+Check the boxes beside the charges where payment will be allocated.
 The system automatically allocates the maximum amount to each charge as it is checked until the available money runs out.

 When a payment is added to the patient's account, the account balance is adjusted accordingly.
 The payment will also appear on any account statements, receipts, etc. covering the relevant period.
 And, if it was used to completely pay off any unpaid charges, an insurance invoice that is generated for those charges will be marked "Paid in Full."